djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 1. Dron and Arthur - Technology as orchestrating phenomena for a purpose
 2. Nature of digital technology - NoDT + the IS idea that digital is ubiqutous
-3. Post-digital - beyond digital
+3. Post-digital and the material view - beyond digital e.g. [Goodyear's blog post](https://petergoodyear.net/2021/04/23/where-is-no-longer-a-simple-question/)

 Give a summary of these.